TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/gcsupport.rst

 ====================================

-Python's support for detecting and collecting garbage which involves circular references requires support from object types which are "containers" for other objects which may also be containers.
+Python's support for detecting and collecting garbage which involves circular references requires support kutoka object types which are "containers" for other objects which may also be containers.
 Types which do not store references to other objects, or which only store references to atomic types (such as numbers or strings), do not need to provide any explicit support for garbage